HSLdevcom/jore4-jore3-importer/README.md

 ![Overview](images/import_lines_step.svg "Step overview")

+### Importing Data to Jore 4

+#### Scheduled Stop Points

+The process that imports scheduled stop points to Jore 4 follows these rules:

+* The imported stop points are sorted in ascending the order by using the external id (Jore 3 id).
+If multiple scheduled stop points have the same short id, the first one is transferred to Jore 4.
+This ensures that multiple stop points with the same short id and validity period cannot be transferred to Jore 4.
+* If the ely number of a scheduled stop point isn't found from the database of the importer, it won't be transferred to Jore 4.
+* If the information of a scheduled stop point isn't found from Digiroad, it won't be transferred to Jore 4.
+* The import process ignores Digiroad stop points which have invalid information (such missing or empty ely number).

 ## The Structure of the Project

 The directory structure of this project follows the [Maven directory layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).